Youth Helping othersWe believe students can make a positive impact on the physical, mental, emotional and spiritual health of our community!

 This year we will be partnering with the Edlavitch Jewish Community Center in D.C. for a week of service projects paired with opportunities to learn about various social justice projects across the city.
 Learn more and register here.

 Middle School Summer Service Trip: Zeba (L’anse) MI (upper peninsula)

 For 24 years, our youth have led a four-day Vacation Bible School at the Zeba United Methodist Church’s outdoor chapel for the children of the community.
 Youth contribute by planning and leading the daily lessons with singing, drama, crafts, and games.
 Learn more and register here.

 Chelsea Retirement Center

-For the past six years we have led the Sunday afternoon worship service and then held a reception for residents and friends of this United Methodist Retirement Community, which is about 30 minutes from Ann Arbor.
+For the past several years, we have led the Sunday afternoon worship service and then held a reception for residents and friends of this United Methodist Retirement Community, which is about 30 minutes from Ann Arbor.

 CROP Hunger Walk

 Youth participate in the annual CROP Hunger walk to to raise funds to end hunger and poverty in the U.S. and around the world.